-Starting this fall, NC State and members will have access to IBM Q commercial quantum computing devices, including the most advanced and scalable universal systems available.
-The current 20 qubit IBM Q system will be followed by a next generation 50 qubit prototype, anticipated in first quarter 2019.
+Starting fall 2018, NC State gained access to IBM Q commercial quantum computing devices, including the most advanced and scalable universal systems available.
+The current 20 qubit IBM Q system will be followed by a next generation 50 qubit prototype, anticipated in 2019.

 Become Part of the Network

 NC State students, faculty and staff interested in accessing the IBM Q Hub at NC State may request access by filling out the form at the below link.Request access

 Are you an NC State student, faculty or staff member interested in quantum computing?
 Access resources by visiting the below link.Explore resources

 We are in the process of hiring a Postdoctoral Research Scholar.Learn more and apply